HappyM0f0/Credit_Risk_Analysis/README.md

 ![EEC](https://github.com/HappyM0f0/Credit_Risk_Analysis/blob/main/Resources/eec.png)

 ## Summary:
 All models used to perform credit risk analysis show weak precision with high risk.
 The EasyEnsembleClassifier model shows a recall of 91% and detects the highest amount of high-risk individuals at 7%.
 However, the low precision would categorize some low-risk credits as high-risk, negatively impacting the bank's credit strategy and affecting revenue by missing credit opportunities.
-I cannot recommend any models for use as the precision and F1 scores are to low for a positive impact.
+I would recommend the Easy Ensemble algorithm as it would provide the lowest number of profiles needing review at 979.